-If you report a potential violation of this Code, your report will be kept confidential to the extent permitted by law and to the extent possible consistent with our obligation to investigate and resolve your report.
+If you report a potential violation of this Code, your report will be kept confidential as permitted by law and to the extent possible consistent with our obligation to investigate and resolve your report.
 If you report through EthicsPoint, you can choose to remain anonymous.
-(See the EthicsPoint box below for more on reporting anonymously.)
+Another way to report potential violations of this Code is through the "Potential Compliance Issue (PCI)" tile on the "Report a Risk Issue" landing page on SCAN Central.
+(See pages 15-17 for more on reporting anonymously.)

-SCAN maintains a strict policy of non-intimidation and non-retaliation for good faith participation in its Compliance Program, including, but not limited to, reporting potential issues, investigating issues, conducting self-evaluations, audits and remedial actions, and reporting to appropriate officials.
+SCAN maintains a strict policy of non-intimidation and non-retaliation for good faith actions, including, but not limited to, reporting potential compliance issues, conducting self-evaluations, auditing and remediating findings, and disclosing risk issues for further investigation.
 Please know that if you report a possible or actual compliance issue in good faith, we will protect you.
 Any SCAN employee who engages in intimidation and retaliation will be subject to disciplinary action up to and including termination.
-See more on this in the Employee Handbook.
+Refer to the Employee Handbook for additional information.